viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 ## Properties of `try_pop`

-Lets start by (informally) listing the properties we want our `try_pop` method to have.
+Let's start by (informally) listing the properties we want our `try_pop` method to have.
 We do not need a precondition for `try_pop`, since it can be called on any list.
 This just leaves all the postconditions, which can be put into two categories:

 - If the input list is empty before the call:
-  1. The `result` will be `None`
+  1. The `result` will be `None`.
-  2. The list will still be empty afterwards
+  2. The list will still be empty afterwards.
 - If the input list is not empty before the call:
-  1. The `result` will be `Some(value)` and `value` is the element that was the first element of the list
+  1. The `result` will be `Some(value)` and `value` is the element that was the first element of the list.
-  2. The length will get reduced by one
+  2. The length will get reduced by one.
-  3. All elements will be shifted forwards by one
+  3. All elements will be shifted forwards by one.

 ## Properties of `pop`

 For `pop`, we will add a precondition that the list is not empty.
-The postconditions are similar to those of `try_pop`, but we can skip all those that only apply to empty lists:
+The postconditions are similar to those of `try_pop`, but we can skip all those that only apply to empty lists.

-1. The `result` will be the first value of the old list
-2. The length will get reduced by one
-3. All elements will be shifted forwards by one

 ## Preparations